-Lew Cirne became the CEO of New Relic, Inc. (NYSE:NEWR) in 2008.
+Lew Cirne has been the CEO of New Relic, Inc. (NYSE:NEWR) since 2008.
 First, this article will compare CEO compensation with compensation at similar sized companies.
-Then we'll look at a snap shot of the business growth.
+After that, we will consider the growth in the business.
 Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
-This method should give us information to assess how appropriately the company pays the CEO.
+This process should give us an idea about how appropriately the CEO is paid.

 How Does Lew Cirne's Compensation Compare With Similar Sized Companies?